 All courses are presented by experienced teachers in pre-recorded lessons that students access online from a computer or tablet with the Acellus app whenever they wish.
-A student may enroll in up to six courses at a time, paying enrollment fees either by the month or the year.
+A student may enroll in up to seven courses at a time, paying enrollment fees either by the month or the year.

 Lessons are presented by teachers in brief segments, then students answer questions or solve problems based on lesson material.
 Questions are scored immediately.
 One issue that cropped up for me from time to time was that questions after a lesson segment sometimes addressed topics not covered until a later segment.

 Pre-tests at the beginning of most courses help establish prior student knowledge.
 A mid-term exam and a final exam are provided within each course to ensure that students master the material before moving forward.
 Some courses include more-frequent unit exams as well.

 Students will usually complete a number of segments each session.
 Most video segments are shorter than ten minutes.
 Questions vary in the amount of time required.
 Some might be as brief as a set of five multiple-choice questions while others (usually at higher grade levels) might include a lengthy reading passage with questions.
 Segments tend to be longer as students move up through grade levels.
 All reading material is presented online, even for high school courses, so students do not need to obtain additional books.